Professional Bull Riders: Premier Series

 The Premier Series is where the best riders and bulls compete, and it culminates at the PBR World Finals at the end of the regular season where the world champion is crowned.
 Due to sponsorship changes, the Premier Series has had different titles throughout its history.
 It was known as the Bud Light Cup Series (BLC) from 1994 through 2002, the Built Ford Tough Series (BFTS) from 2003 through 2017, and since 2018 has been known as the Unleash the Beast Series (UTB).

 The PBR World Finals were held in Las Vegas, Nevada, for over a quarter century.
 They were held at the city's MGM Grand Garden Arena from 1994 through 1998, the Thomas & Mack Center from 1999 through 2015 (the first weekend of the World Finals from 2004 through 2007 was held at the Mandalay Bay Events Center), and T-Mobile Arena from 2016 through 2019.
 In 2020, due to COVID-19 restrictions, the World Finals were relocated to AT&T Stadium in Arlington, Texas.
 The World Finals returned to Las Vegas' T-Mobile Arena for the final time in 2021.

 In the past, the Premier Series schedule lasted the regular calendar year, with the concluding PBR World Finals taking place in the autumn.
 However, by 2022, the Premier Series schedule was shortened; running from winter to spring.
 Also, the PBR World Finals were moved to Dickies Arena in Fort Worth, Texas, that year and were held there in 2023, as well.
 In 2024 and 2025, the World Finals took place at two different venues in two different cities in the Dallas–Fort Worth metroplex; the first six days were held at Cowtown Coliseum in Fort Worth, then the final two days were held at AT&T Stadium in Arlington.
 In 2026, the World Finals will take place entirely in Fort Worth, again; the first four days will be held at Cowtown Coliseum, then the next four days will be held at Dickies Arena.
+In 2027, the first four days of the PBR World Finals will remain in Cowtown Coliseum.
+However, the next four days will now be held at Desert Diamond Arena in Glendale, Arizona.